Non-Diet Nutrition for Chronic Disease Management

 To verify whether your insurance benefits cover my services, call the phone number on the back of your insurance card and use the script provided here.

-Our dietitians are considered out-of-network providers for Cigna, Aetna, United Healthcare, and other insurance plans.
+Our dietitians are considered out-of-network providers for Cigna, United Healthcare, and other insurance plans.
 That means you’re responsible for payment at the time of service.
 Many clients are able to get some reimbursement from their insurance companies after submitting receipts (AKA superbills) for nutrition counseling.

 Check out the FAQ page for more about billing and reimbursement.